umangtdesai/MBE-Data-Analysis/jshen97_leochans/README.md

 explain why or why not.

 <b>(3) Obtained Datasets and Resources:</b><br>
-   a. cvs stores in boston area through querying Google Places API <br>
+   a.
+Cvs stores within 15 km boston area through querying Google Places API (Search Nearby) <br>
    b.
-Walgreen stores in boston area through querying Google Places API <br>
+Walgreen stores within 15 km boston area through querying Google Places API (Search Nearby) <br>
    c.
-7Eleven stores in boston area through querying Google Places API <br>
+7Eleven stores within 15 km boston area through querying Google Places API (Search Nearby) <br>
    d.
 Streetlight Locations in boston area through querying Boston Data Portal (Analyze Boston) <br>
    e.
 Eviction Incidents in boston area from http://datamechanics.io/data/evictions_boston.csv <br>
    f.
 Crime Incidents in boston area from http://datamechanics.io/dadta/crime.csv <br>

-<b>(4) Interesting Goals/Questions:</b>
+<b>(4) Performed Transformations and Incentives:</b><br>
+   a.
+Combined cvs and walgreen into a collection named cvsWalgreen in cvsWalgreen.py This transformation provides us the insight of the geo-distribution of the two competing retailer: CVS and Walgreen.
+Questions like "How to quantify the competition between CVS and Walgreen?" can be well answered. <br>
+   b.
+Took those eviction incidences that are within 15 km of boston collection then combined them each with cvs collection and walgreen collection in CvsWalEviction.py.
+Lat/Lng Distance is calculated using Haversine Formula.
+This transformation can potentially provide us the underlying relationship between Personal Finanial Instability and Retailer Store Locations.
+Questions like "what is the subtle difference between CVS target customers and walgreen's target customers?" can be well answered. <br>